ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - FAQ was extended by [Why do I need Elektra if I already use configuration management tools?](https://www.libelektra.org/docgettingstarted/faq)
 - documented possible JSON corruption
 - uniformly add `.` at end of short help
+- Logo for Doc Set was added and logo for favicon was updated thanks to René Schwaiger
+- template of design decisions was updated to use the words problem (instead of issue) and rationale (instead of argument).
+- METADATA.ini:
+  - added visibility (partially implemented in WebUI)
+  - added type (only check/type existed)
+  - plenty of metadata is now used by Web UI
+- update docu for type plugin to say that `check/type/min` and  `check/type/max` are deprecated (not only METADATA.ini)
+- Fixed various spelling mistakes thanks to René Schwaiger
 - <<TODO>>

 ## Compatibility